Center report: Collision Course

 Collisions with watercraft are a persistent and often deadly threat to endangered Florida manatees — yet our report shows the feds haven't truly been protecting them.

 Gentle and playful marine mammals, Florida manatees have come to represent the amazing biodiversity of the Everglades.
-With their large size, slow-moving nature, and fondness for munching sea grass, it’s easy to see why they’re also nicknamed “sea cows.”
+With their large size, slow-moving nature, and fondness for munching sea grass, it’s easy to see why they’re nicknamed “sea cows.”
 Found in Florida’s coastal waters, manatees will also migrate into estuaries and shallow rivers, following the warm temperatures they need to survive.
-They have long been a source of fascination for those who encounter them, most notably inspiring sailors’ tales of mermaids — Christopher Columbus even remarked upon these less-than-gorgeous “mermaids” while on his New World travels.
+They have long been a source of fascination for those who encounter them, most notably inspiring sailors’ tales of mermaids — even Christopher Columbus remarked upon these less-than-gorgeous “mermaids” while on his New World travels.
 But despite their enduring popularity, today manatees are more imperiled than ever.

 The Center has sued twice before on behalf of the manatee — once to maintain Endangered Species Act protections and again to force federal authorities to update population assessments that will guide manatee management decisions.
 We’ll keep working to earn greater protections for this giant gray “mermaid.”

 Contact: Miyoko Sakashita